avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

                                    +--------------------------------------------------------+
 ```

-- `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
+- `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `sum(validatorLengths)` is the sum of the lengths of `ValidatorData` serializations included in `validators`.
+- `subnetID` identifies the Subnet that is being converted (described further below).
+- `managerChainID` and `managerAddress` identify the validator manager for the given Subnet.
+This is the (blockchain ID, adress) tuple allowed to send Warp messages to modify the Subnet's validator set.
-- The remaining fields correspond to the respecitive fields of the given `ConvertSubnetTx`
+- `validators` are the initial pay-as-you-go validators for the given Subnet.

 The `SubnetConversionMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of: